Dinista/Basic-Racket-Code-Evaluator/README.md

 This is a basic racket implementation of a <b>Racket language code evaluator</b> based on specific metrics.
 It's the second and final project for class LFPP (Logic and functional programming paradigms).

 ## Research on Metrics
-A research was made defining a group of metrics for code evaluation.
-Those metrics were applied in the implementation as base to evaluate the code.
+<p>A research was made defining a group of metrics for code evaluation.
+Those metrics were applied in the implementation as base to evaluate the code.</p>
-<br>There's a portuguese article formalizing this research, on path: <i>/docs</i></br>
+<p>There's a portuguese article formalizing this research, on path: <i>/docs</i></p>

 ## How to use